 Brands are deeply emotional because people are emotional

 When you think about the things to which you’re most loyal (friends, family, a sports team, types of music, whatever), what attributes solidify that loyalty for you?
 Without knowing you, I would guess it’s a series of values or ideas that resonate with you on a deep, almost indescribable subconscious level.
-It might be something like kindness or honesty or reliability or identity or wisdom but in the abstract—not measurable but a deep seeded sense, not a series of evidence or proof but an unspoken awareness and certainty.
-You could go one layer deeper and ask why these things establishing the core of who or what something is are felt with such certainty, this core to which you are subconsciously attracted and loyal.
+It might be something like kindness or honesty or reliability or identity or wisdom, but in the abstract—not measurable but a deep seeded sense; not a series of evidence or proof but an unspoken awareness and certainty.
+You could go one layer deeper and ask why these things establishing the core of who or what something is are felt with such certainty, subconsciously attracting people and inspiring loyalty.
 The answer is that these elements are languageless sentiments that become focal points indicating sameness and, therefore, trust and authenticity.
 In other words, loyalty—true loyalty that is, the kind that is earned, not demanded—is a reflection of ourselves and that which we intrinsically hold dear, at the deepest level.

 These same ideas reside at the core of all successful brands because the people who create them understand why they were created in the first place.
 This concept of why is often phrased as a belief in something that is or ought to be, which, in turn, the brand and its products support.
 It might be a belief in the importance of self-expression, or that people who work hard deserve luxury, or even something as grand as acting locally to solve problems globally.
 No matter how it’s articulated, the why is the mirror in which audiences see themselves and become invested in a brand’s story, values, essence, and more.